 Miriam E. Nelson, PhD, Co-Founder and Senior Advisor

-Miriam Nelson, PhD, is Professor of Nutrition at the Friedman School of Nutrition Science and Policy, and founder and former director of the John Hancock Research Center on Physical Activity, Nutrition, and Obesity Prevention at Tufts University.
+Miriam Nelson, PhD, is Associate Dean at the Jonathan M. Tisch College of Citzenship and Public Service, Professor of Nutrition at the Friedman School of Nutrition Science and Policy, and founder and former director of the John Hancock Research Center on Physical Activity, Nutrition, and Obesity Prevention at Tufts University.

 As founder of the center, Nelson assembled a world-class faculty and staff focused on innovative research, training future leaders, and influencing public policy to improve the nation’s food and physical environment.
 Through its research and outreach, the center has trained more than 5,600 allied health professionals and community partners to implement healthy change in their communities.
 Tens of thousands of individuals across the nation participated directly in the Children in Balance and StrongWomen research initiatives.